ENCCS/supercomputing4ai/content/connect_to_cluster.rst

 ==============================

-Once SSH keys are created and uploaded on the PDC interface, entering the cluster is as simple as:
+If using SSH keys, once the keys are created and uploaded on the PDC interface, entering the cluster is as simple as:

 .. code-block:: console